 Vicky was first an actress and then an off-screen medic, who spent the hours outside of her acting career between training to become a nurse and raising her children.
 The mum of two decided to take on the challenge of becoming a nurse after having spent much time displaying one and wanting a more exciting career, the change was also brought on by the demanding difficulties of having to travel to various places for her acting job whilst having to take care of her kids.

-She’d spent her time studying for three years before she was finally allowed to step out onto the field and after being able to work in a real Nursing environment; she found the whole experience very different.
+She spent three years studying prior to finally being able to step out onto the field and after being able to work in a real nursing environment; she found the whole experience very different.
 The 42-year-old recalls back to a time when she was on the set of ‘Casualty’ and telling the crew how they should correctly position her on the stretcher after smoke inhalation, only to be brushed off and ignored for her preaches to make it realistic.

 Currently Vicky works part time in Alexandra Hospital in Worcestershire close to her home, but she continues to do voice over work in her spare time.

 We encourage any eager fans to refrain on asking her for an autograph whilst on call and we hope to see more TV appearances soon!